fission/fission.io/content/en/blog/url-shortener-fission-mongo-db/index.md

 ## Steps to use Fission functions with MongoDB Atlas

-Clone this repo and perform the following steps.
+Clone the [URL Shortener repo](https://github.com/fission/examples/tree/main/python/urlshortener) and perform the following steps.

 > Note: Make sure to update the MongoDB connection string in `shortenurl.py` with your MongoDB credentials.